thestr4ng3r/llvm-dbas/README.md

 * LLParser uses LLDebugInfo while parsing the code.

 ## About
 Created by Florian Märkl: https://www.metallic.software
+LLVM 4.0 port by Stefan Gränitz [@weliveindetail](https://github.com/weliveindetail)

 This project is distributed under the University of Illinois Open Source License.
 See [LICENSE.TXT](LICENSE.TXT) for details.